 The return trip from Anambas to Batam arrives in the afternoon, however, which gives you oodles of time to catch any of the Batam ferries back to Singapore.
 Of flight elsewhere.
 (Please note that the ferry back to Bintan from Anambas tends to arrive in Bintan after the last ferry to Singapore has left.)

 Once you've reached the ferry terminal, just present your ferry booking overview print-out to the Batam ferry counter staff.
 They will verify your online booking, after which you'll be handed your ferry tickets.

 You can then make your way to the waiting room.
 Boarding will be announced.

-The cost of a one-way ferry ticket to Tarempa varies from US$ 50 to US$ 75 per person per one-way ticket, subject to which class you prefer: Economy, Business or VIP.
-Batam - Letung is US$ 40 - US$65, depending on class.
-By the way, the Letung to Tarempa (and vice versa) hop is US$ 15 - US$ 25.
+The cost of a one-way ferry ticket from Batam to Tarempa varies from US$ 55 to US$ 100 per person, per one-way ticket, subject to which class you prefer: Economy, Business or VIP.
+Batam - Letung ranges from US$ 50 to US$ 90, subject to selected class.
+By the way, the Letung to Tarempa hop is US$ 20 - US$ 50.
+Ditto vice versa.

 Note that weather, tide, currents and sea state can all influence the ferry journey duration.
-When it's windy, which is usually the case during the December to February monsoon season, the wind-swept swell may result in a slower boat speed and, hence, a longer journey.
+When it's windy, which is usually the case during the November to March monsoon season, wind-swept swell may result in slower boat speed and, hence, a longer journey.